lammps/lammps/doc/src/kspace_style.rst

 on the CPU.

-The *pppm/kk* style performs charge assignment and force interpolation calculations, along with the FFTs themselves, on the GPU or threaded on the CPU when using OpenMP.
+The *pppm/kk* style performs charge assignment and force interpolation calculations, along with the FFTs themselves, on the GPU or (optionally) threaded on the CPU when using OpenMP and FFTW3.

 These accelerated styles are part of the GPU, USER-INTEL, KOKKOS, USER-OMP, and OPT packages respectively.
 They are only enabled if